criminal court records

 Court procedures vary from state to state and between state and federal courts.
 But they share many of the same general characteristics.

-This guide describes for reporters what court documents become available in California criminal cases, and also provides a summary of federal courts.
+This guide describes for reporters what court documents are available in California criminal cases, and also provides a summary of federal courts.

 This is not intended as a legal guide or a guide to criminal law.
 Court procedures are only described so reporters can better understand what kinds of records are filed in court cases and when those records become available during the criminal court process.